-Ruling could keep gun-regulation measure off Washington state ballot
+Judge blocks Washington ballot initiative to raise purchase age for semi-automatic rifles

 - Logging in Upper Skagit River watershed put on hold as Seattle has ‘grave concern’

-The Alliance immediately appealed Dixon’s decision, and the state Supreme Court is expected to consider the case in the upcoming weeks, according to Greg Wong, an attorney for the initiative campaign.
+The alliance immediately appealed Dixon’s decision, and the state Supreme Court is expected to consider the case in the upcoming weeks, according to Greg Wong, an attorney for the initiative campaign.

 “Obviously we disagree with how the judge came down on this,” said Wong.

-Previous Washington state court decisions have allowed initiatives with petitions considered flawed to move forward, he said, and “We’re confident that the Supreme Court will reverse” the ruling.
+Previous Washington state court decisions have allowed initiatives with petitions considered flawed to move forward, he said.
+“We’re confident that the Supreme Court will reverse” the ruling, Wong said.

 Gun-rights activists, including the National Rifle Association and Alan Gottlieb of the Bellevue-based Second Amendment Foundation, filed the lawsuit against Secretary of State Kim Wyman, who last month certified I-1639 for the ballot.